Shorts Competition: Block II

 production: Amélie Lambert Bouchard / Les Films Extérieur Jour

-festivals and awards: 2021 – Palm Springs IFF
+selected festivals and awards: 2021 – Palm Springs IFF

 Living with an illness that is causing him to lose the use of his body, Kaïs is awoken every morning by a different member of his loving family.